Persistent Homology with Improved Locality Information for more Effective Delineation: Related work

-\parag{Losses that rely on Persistent Homology} Persistent Homology~\citep{Edelsbrunner00,Zomorodian04} is an established topological data descriptor. \mk{ Among its numerous applications is comparing topological structures of binary images.
-It has been used to enforce the correct Betti number on binary masks resulting from inference in Markov Random Fields~\citep{Chen11a}.
-Recently, it has been demonstrated that persistence diagrams can be computed also for greyscale images and differentiated with respect to the pixel values~\citep{Hu19b,Clough19,Gabrielsson20,Leygonie21,Carriere21}.
-Hence, they can be used as loss or prior terms for training deep networks.
-In this vein, \citep{Clough19} proposed a loss term that enforces a sequence of desired Betti numbers on the predicted segmentation.
-This approach was further extended to a loss function that tends to equalize the Betti number of the prediction and the ground truth~\citep{Clough20}. \citep{Hu19b} proposed instead to construct a loss term around a difference of persistence diagrams of the prediction and the ground truth.
-Their persistence diagrams are obtained by thresholding the prediction and the ground truth.
-As we show in the next section, for binary ground truth this results in trivial persistence diagrams, that encode no more information than the ground truth Betti number.
-In consequence, both approaches can be interpreted as equalizing the Betti numbers of the prediction and the ground truth. \citep{Wang20e} improved upon this technique by applying it to predicted and ground truth distance maps instead of binary annotations and class affinity maps.
-As discussed in more detail in section \ref{sec:method}, this makes the loss function more effective at detecting and penalizing topological errors.
-Unfortunately, even the improved technique remains susceptible to errors provoked by incorrectly matching the persistence diagrams of the prediction and the ground truth.
-By making the diagrams depend on location of the topological features in the image, our method makes them more diverse and minimizes potential for erroneous matches. }
+Persistent Homology (PH)~\cite{Edelsbrunner00,Zomorodian04} is a well-established topological data descriptor. { One of its important applications is comparing the topological structures of binary images, for example by enforcing the correct Betti number on binary masks resulting from inference in Markov Random Fields~\cite{Chen11a}.
+More recently, it has been shown that persistence diagrams can also be computed for grayscale images and differentiated with respect to the pixel values~\cite{Hu19b,Clough19,Gabrielsson20,Leygonie21,Carriere21}.
+Hence, they can be incorporated into loss terms and used to train deep networks.
+In this vein, a loss term that enforces a sequence of desired Betti numbers on the predicted segmentation was introduced in~\cite{Clough19}.
+This approach was further extended to a loss function that tends to equalize the Betti number of the prediction and the ground truth~\cite{Clough20}.
+In a similar vein, the loss term of~\cite{Hu19b} relies on comparing persistence diagrams of the prediction and the ground truth, where the persistence diagrams are obtained by thresholding.
+As discussed in the next section, for binary ground truth this results in degenerate persistence diagrams that only encode the Betti number.
+Thus, this approach can be interpreted as equalizing the Betti numbers of the prediction and the ground truth, as in~\cite{Clough20}.
+This was improved upon in~\cite{Wang20e} by applying PH to distance maps instead of binary annotations or class affinity maps.
+We show in the next section that this makes the loss function better at detecting and penalizing topological errors.
+Unfortunately, even this improved technique is susceptible to incorrectly matching the persistence diagrams of the prediction and the ground truth because it throws away location information.
+By incorporating such information into our diagrams, our method makes them more informative and alleviates this problem. }